Projects

 — Li An Phoa

-FlushAware is an online education system that teaches Maui and Oahu Island users the treatment level & destination of their flush, and provides actions for activism & improving life downstream.
-We are working on expansions of FlushAware.com to neighbor islands, starting with nine Oahu disposal methods that were launched in 2024.
+FlushAware.com is an online education system that teaches Hawaii users the treatment level & destination of their flush, and provides actions for activism & improving life downstream.
+We completed expansions of FlushAware.com to all major neighbor islands in 2026.

-Reef Power is working to realize the Maui Sustainable Reuse Pilot (MSRP) to demonstrate cost-effective ecologically engineered recycling of nutrient pollution from R-1 water into agriculture by growing native Hawaiian freshwater stream macroalgae limu in a human made stream bed system called an algal turf scrubber.
+The Maui Sustainable Reuse Pilot (MSRP) plan was developed to demonstrate cost-effective recycling of nutrient pollution from R-1 water into agriculture by growing native Hawaiian freshwater stream macroalgae limu in a human made stream bed system called an attached algae turf scrubber.

 Ma'alaea Regional Wastewater Reclamation System

-Reef Power provided Administrative Project Management duties for the Ma‘alaea Village Association Wastewater Working Group's Ma‘alaea Regional Wastewater Reclamation System (MRWRS) development project for several years starting in October 2021, and has organized the Ma’alaea Wastewater Association, a new mutual benefit nonprofit organization formed to build and operate MRWRS.
+Reef Power provided Administrative Project Management duties for the Ma‘alaea Village Association Wastewater Working Group's Ma‘alaea Regional Wastewater Reclamation System (MRWRS) development project for over 3.5 years starting in October 2021, and founded the Ma’alaea Wastewater Association, a mutual benefit nonprofit organization formed to build and operate MRWRS.

-The project has been awarded Maui County Office of Economic Development and Hawaii state legislature Grant in Aid awards, and Maui County Mayor Bissen signed into law a FY2026 grant to continue development of MRWRS.
+The project was awarded Maui County Office of Economic Development and Hawaii state legislature Grant in Aid awards, and Maui County Mayor Bissen signed into law a FY2026 grant to continue development of MRWRS.